-A ship can be arrested for a general maritime claim, when the "relevant person": (a) was, when the cause of action arose, the owner or charterer of, or was in possession or control of the ship; and
+A ship can be arrested for a general maritime claim, when the "relevant person":

-- (b) is, when the proceeding is commenced, the demise charterer of the ship.
-Arrest is not available of a ship under time charter in respect of a liability of the time charterer. - Do your Courts require counter-security in order to arrest a ship?
-No. - 11.
-Is there any difference in respect to arresting a ship for a maritime claim and a maritime lien? - 12.
-Does you country recognise maritime liens?
+- (a) was, when the cause of action arose, the owner or charterer of, or was in possession or control of the ship; and - (b) is, when the proceeding is commenced, the demise charterer of the ship.
+Arrest is not available of a ship under time charter in respect of a liability of the time charterer.

+10. Do your Courts require counter-security in order to arrest a ship?

+No.

+11. Is there any difference in respect to arresting a ship for a maritime claim and a maritime lien?

+Nο

+12. Does your country recognise maritime liens?
 Under which International Convention, if any?

 Yes, see Question 5 above.
-Australia is not a party to any convention on maritime liens, and the Act provides an inclusive definition. - 13.
-What lapse of time is required in order to arrest a ship since the moment the file arrives to your law firm?
+Australia is not a party to any convention on maritime liens, and the Act provides an inclusive definition.

+13. What lapse of time is required in order to arrest a ship since the moment the file arrives to your law firm?

 Provided the required information is provided, the arrest papers can be prepared and filed on the same day.
-The arrest itself is then in the hands of the court, and the time may depend on the availability of court staff and possibly the location of the ship (eg if there is a need for the Marshal to travel to a remote port).
-However, arrests can usually be effected within 48 hours.
+The arrest itself is then in the hands of the court, and the time may depend on the availability of court staff and possibly the location of the ship (e.g. if there is a need for the Marshal to travel to a remote port).
+However, arrests can usually be effected within 48 hours

+14. Do you need to provide a POA or any other documents of the claim to the Court?

+No.

-- 14. Do you need to provide a POA, or any other documents of the claim to the Court?
-No. - 15.
-What original documents are required, what documents can be filed electronically, what documents require notarisation and/or apostile, and when are they needed?
+15. What original documents are required, what documents can be filed electronically, what documents require notarisation and/or apostile, and when are they needed?